StamatisDeli/arcade-game.github.io/README.md

         Bug: the score is incremented 31 times instead of 1. lol I passed the functionality to the Player,prototype.handleInput function, and it worked there.
 I have NO idea why!!!!!!!!
             Bug: random keystroke increases the counter
-    -Did a gameOver screen, and reset with spacebar
+                Solved: changed the code to switch statements and works good -Did a gameOver screen, and reset with spacebar
+        Bug: arrow keys are confused for spacebar, and reset the game

 **Acknowledgements**